 - Payment and Recognition for Public Involvement: there are a number of ways to recognise the contributions of members of the public who are actively involved in research.
 Link to guides and practical advice on payment and non-monetary methods for recognising the time, skills and expertise provided by members of the public here.

-- The NIHR has additionally published PPI case studies - Senior Investigators: Leaders for Patient and Public Involvement in Research which can be accessed here.
+- The NIHR has additionally published PPI case studies covering Senior Investigators and Leaders for Patient and Public Involvement in Research

 The NIHR Research Design Service (RDS) network provides help for researchers to prepare proposals for submission to NIHR and other national, peer-reviewed funding competitions for applied health or social care research by providing expert advice on research design and methodology.